ecadlabs/taquito/docs/smartcontracts.md

 :::note
 Since Taquito version 10.2.0, the parameter can be passed in an object format when calling a smart contract entry point.

 The `ContractAbstraction` class has a new member called `methodsObject`, which serves the same purpose as the `methods` member.
-The format the smart contract method will expect differs: `methods` expects flattened arguments as `methodsObject expects an object.
+The format expected by the smart contract method differs: `methods` expects flattened arguments while `methodsObject` expects an object.

-It is to the user's discretion to use his favorite representation.
-We wanted to provide a way for the users of Taquito to pass an object when calling a contract entry point like it is the case for deploying a contract using the storage parameter.
+It is at the user's discretion to use their preferred representation.
+We wanted to provide Taquito users with a way to pass an object when calling a contract entry point using a format similar to that used by the storage parameter when deploying a contract.

 An example showing the difference is provided below.
 :::